 It is notable that the 700D has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1100D does not feature such a mic input.

-Both the 1100D and the 700D have been discontinued, but can regularly be found used on eBay.
+Both the 1100D and the 700D have been discontinued, but can regularly be found used on ebay.
 The 1100D was replaced by the Canon 1200D, while the 700D was followed by the Canon 750D.
 Further information on the features and operation of the 1100D and 700D can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Canon 700D Manual.

 So how do things add up?
 Is the Canon 1100D better than the Canon 700D or vice versa?
 The listing below highlights the relative strengths of the two models.